Xilinx/brevitas/README.md

 ```

 Compared to the previous case, there are a few differences:
-- In this scenario activations are quantized before non-linearities by setting output quantizers on layers like `QuantConv2d` and `QuantLinear`.
-  This matches how frameworks like onnxruntime typically work.
-- Operations like *max-pooling* and *relu* that are invariant to quantization are implemented with standard PyTorch operators like `torch.nn.functional.max_pool2d` and `nn.ReLU()` even in the quantized portion of the network.
-  This requires at PyTorch 1.5.0, where support for `__torch_function__` was introduced.
-Users with older versions of PyTorch can replace them with (respectively) `QuantMaxPool2d(..., return_quant_tensor=True)` and `QuantReLU(act_quant=None, return_quant_tensor=True)`.
-- While in the previous example the default - scaled integer - quantized was being adopted and only a bit-width was specified, here the network is explicitly parametrized by quantizers taken from `brevitas.quant`.
-Again this is to match the kind of quantization supported by the frameworks shown below.
+- While in the previous example the default *scaled integer* quantized was being adopted for weights and activations, and only a bit-width was specified, here the network is compeltely parametrized by standalone quantizers taken from `brevitas.quant`.
+This is to match the quantization schemes supported by the inference frameworks we are targeting.
+- We are defining a 7-bit activation quantizer by inheriting from an existing one and setting`bit_width=7`.
+This is an alternative but equivalent syntax to setting the attribute as a keyword argument.
+- In this scenario activations are quantized before *relu* by setting output quantizers on `QuantConv2d` and `QuantLinear`.
+Again this matches how the frameworks we are targeting work.
+Because of this, we revert to using standard `torch.nn.ReLU`.

 ### Export to standard ONNX

-After training, the above network can then be exported to an ONNX representation that complies with the standard opset:
+After training, the above network can then be exported to an ONNX representation that complies with the [standard opset](https://github.com/onnx/onnx/blob/master/docs/Operators.md):

 ```python
 from brevitas.export import StdONNXManager